wtak23/airtraffic/_sources/regressing_out_weekday_effect.txt

    (from Nov2013-Oct2015), to see if similar pattern appeared in previous years.

--  The code below is merely a carbon copy of the above.
+-  The code below is merely a carbon copy of the above

 .. code:: python